mdklatt/serial-python/doc/tutorial.md

         try:
             record["mixed"] = float(record["mixed"])
-        except ValueError:  # conversion failed, value is 'M' record["mixed"] = None  # a more convient value for missing data return record
+        except ValueError:  # conversion failed, value is 'M' record["mixed"] = None  # a more convenient value for missing data return record

-### Combined Fields ###
+## Combined Fields ##

-Filters can be used to map a single field in the input/output stream to/from multiple fields in the data record, or vice versa.
+Filters can be used to map a single field in the input/output stream to/from multiple fields in the data record (or vice versa).

     def timestamp_filter(record):
         """ Output filter to split timestamp into separate fields. """
-        # The data format defines separate "date" and "time" fields instaad of
+        # The data format defines separate "date" and "time" fields instead of
         # the combined "timestamp".
 The superfluous timestamp field will be
-        # ignored by the Writer so deleting it is redundant.
+        # ignored by the Writer, so deleting it is not necessary.
         record = record.copy()  # write() shouldn't have any side effects record["date"] = record["timestamp"].date()
         record["time"] = record["timestamp"].time()